Data Types

 Generating JWTs

-To use JWTs with Upload, you must first create a backend API endpoint that issues JWTs:
+To start using JWTs, you must first create a backend API endpoint that issues JWTs:

 1. Create a private/public RSA key pair: